Orchestrated Death: Valuable Lessons Of How Muhammad Ali, David Bowie, And Celine Dion Planned For The Inevitable

 Character actor and mayor of New York City from Ghostbusters (David Margulies)

 Ray Romano's beloved mom on Everybody Loves Raymond (Doris Roberts)

 Character actor and the cynical newspaper editor from Fletch (Richard Libertini)

-Rather than dwell on the losses, and there have been many, we want to highlight instances of meticulous and graceful planning by Ali, Bowie and Dion, three celebrities very unlikely to be mentioned in the same sentence -- until now.
+Rather than dwell on the many losses, we want to highlight instances of meticulous and graceful planning by Ali, Bowie, and Dion, three celebrities very unlikely to be mentioned in the same sentence — until now.

 "The Greastest Of All Time"

 Three-time heavyweight boxing champion of the world, who died after a long battle with Parkinson's disease at the age of 74, always knew how to put on a show.
 So why should his funeral be any different?
 According to The Daily News, Ali spent years planning a three-day funeral program down to every detail:

 “The plans are specified by Muhammad Ali, that's the bottom line,” said Ali family spokesperson Bob Gunnell.

 “This is a 10-year plan that a small group of advisers had worked on.
 And these are Muhammad's wishes.
 What you're seeing are Muhammad's wishes and he had a hand in all the planning.”